idmengineering/handy_stuff/adfs/sending-nameid-with-specific-format.md

-# Releasing NameID with a Specified Format in ADFS #
+# Releasing NameID with a Specified Format #

 A frequent task for ADFS Identity Provider administration is onboarding a new Relying Party Trust and releasing to that relying party a particular set of attributes.
 Frequently, service providers will request a particular attribute take the form of a Name Identifier (NameID), formatted accordingly.